ximtech/mintos-homework/README.md

 - Wait until containers will up and ready
 - Run requests or check `Swagger`

-### 2. Run from sources in IDE
+### 2. Run from an IDE

 - Check that `JDK 21` for Java has been set up
 - Set `API_EXCHANGE_RATE_ACCESS_KEY` env in predefined `.run` configuration<br/>
   ![<img width="150" height="150"/>](assets/ide-setup.png)
 - Run application.
-In `dev` profile database will automatically set up from `compose.yaml` file
+Running nn `dev` profile, database will be automatically set up from `compose.yaml` file

 ### Swagger